ErikFortune/fgv/libraries/ts-json/docs/ts-json.editor.rules.templatedjsoneditorrule.editproperty.md

 DetailedResult&lt;[JsonObject](./ts-json.jsonobject.md)<!-- -->, [JsonPropertyEditFailureReason](./ts-json.editor.jsonpropertyeditfailurereason.md)<!-- -->&gt;

- with detail 'edited' and an object to be flattened and merged if the key contained a template.
+`Success` with detail 'edited' and an object to be flattened and merged if the key contained a template.
 Fails with detail 'error' if an error occurred or with detail 'inapplicable' if the property key does not contain a template or if name rendering is disabled.